The Importance of Impact: Q&A with Sellers Dorsey SVP, Brian McGuckin

 Brian: As a Firm, we’ve been focused on the shift to improving the quality of care for low-income populations for many years and that will continue to be our focus into the future.
 At Sellers Dorsey, our team is committed to helping Medicaid beneficiaries get access to quality healthcare services, ensuring that care meets people where they are and results in a healthier population.

 Many of our initiatives include increasing overall reimbursement for providers struggling to offer access to quality healthcare services due to low reimbursement rates.
 We design programs to secure that critical funding for these safety net providers which, in turn, enables them to improve access to quality care and the latest treatments for their Medicaid populations.
 This can be seen in our work with GA-STRONG as well as our work in Kentucky where we’ve helped expand access and improve patient outcomes for some of the most significant health systems in those states.
-These kinds of projects propel the improvement of quality, equity and access of healthcare for low-income populations.
+These kinds of projects propel the improvement of quality and access of healthcare for low-income populations.

 Discover the impact Sellers Dorsey is making across the country!
 Click here to explore our case studies.